 Clearly Filtered Water Pitcher

-Independently certified to remove an impressive 365 drinking water contaminants, including up to 99.3% of lead, the Clearly Filtered water filter pitcher is head and shoulders above any other filter pitcher on the market.
+Independently certified to reduces an impressive 365 drinking water contaminants, including up to 99.3% of lead, the Clearly Filtered water filter pitcher is head and shoulders above any other filter pitcher on the market.

 Clearly Filteredcan filter up to 99.3% lead from drinking water.